-- Sender may not only overrun receiver, but may also overrun intermediate routers: - No way to explicitly know router buffer occupancy, so we need to infer it from packet losses - Assumption is that losses stem from congestion, namely, that intermediate routers have no available buffers - Sender maintains a congestion window: - Never have more than CW of un-acknowledged data outstanding (or RWIN data; min of the two) - Successive ACKs from receiver cause CW to grow. - How CW grows based on which of 2 phases: - Slow-start: initial state.
+- Sender may not only overrun receiver, but may also overrun intermediate routers: - No way to explicitly know router buffer occupancy, so we need to infer it from packet losses - Assumption is that losses stem from congestion in the network (i.e., an intermediate router has no more buffers available) - Sender maintains a congestion window (called cwnd or CW) - Never have more than CW of un-acknowledged data outstanding (or RWIN data; min of the two) - Successive ACKs from receiver cause CW to grow. - How CW grows depends on which of 2 phases TCP is in: - Slow-start: initial state.
+Grows CW quickly (exponentially). - Congestion avoidance: steady-state.
+Grows CW slowly (linearly). - Switch between the two when CW > slow-start threshold